-Ganoderma lucidum or Reishi mushrooms have a wide application in natural medicine.
+Ganoderma Lucidum or Reishi mushrooms have a wide application in natural medicine.
 They are used for the treatment of several chronic diseases, including diabetes.
-Reishi mushrooms are low in glycemic index and glycemic load content, so they won't increase your blood sugar levels.
+Reishi mushrooms are low in glycemic index and glycemic load content so they won't increase your blood sugar levels.

-Additionally, the bioactive compound in the mushroom lowers blood sugar levels and improves insulin levels.
+Additionally, the bioactive compound in the reishi mushroom lowers blood sugar levels and improves insulin levels.
 It also helps with cholesterol management which is especially important in diabetics.

 How Is Reishi Mushroom Good For Diabetes?

-Here are some ways Ganoderma lucidum is beneficial in diabetes:
+Here are some ways Ganoderma Lucidum is beneficial in diabetes:

 Reduces Blood Sugar

 Based on scientific research, proteoglycans, polysaccharides, triterpenoids, and proteins have been shown to have hypoglycemic effects.
-In animal studies (1), polysaccharides have been reported to have a blood sugar-lowering effect by decreasing plasma sugar levels and increasing plasma insulin levels.
+In animal studies (1) using diabetic mice or diabetic rats, polysaccharides have been reported to have a blood sugar-lowering effect by decreasing plasma sugar levels and increasing plasma insulin levels.

 A study has demonstrated that the polysaccharides extracted from the fruiting body of mushrooms have a lowering effect on blood sugar.
-An hypoglycemic significant impact was seen in mice with diabetes who had been given the mushroom (2).
+A significant hypoglycemic impact was seen in mice with diabetes when researchers fed them the reishi mushroom (2).

 In a research paper published in the International Journal of Medicinal Mushrooms (3), adults with type 2 diabetes received supplements of the mushroom's polysaccharides.

 Seventy-one patients participated in this study and received either the mushroom extract or a placebo for 12 weeks.
-Plasma glucose levels and glycosylated hemoglobin (HbA1C), which measure the amount of glucose in your blood, were measured at the end of the study period.
+Plasma glucose levels and glycosylated hemoglobin (HbA1C), which measure the amount of glucose in your blood, were analyzed at the end of the study period.
 The values significantly dropped, demonstrating Reishi's hypoglycemic effect.

 A 2019 study (4) also found that polysaccharides from Reishi mushroom exerted a hypoglycemic effect by inhibiting the death of insulin-producing beta cells in diabetic animals.